 This article was generated by the World Service Board of Trustees in November 1985 in response to the needs of the fellowship.
-It represents the views of the board of trustees at the time of writing.
+This bulletin was revised during the 1995-1996 conference year.

-The question of just how Narcotics Anonymous relates to all other fellowships and organizations is one which generates a good deal of controversy within our fellowship.
-In spite of the fact that we have a stated policy of "cooperation, not affiliation" with outside organizations, much confusion remains.
-The most sensitive issue of this nature involves our relationship to the Fellowship of Alcoholics Anonymous.
-A constant stream of letters is received by the World Service Board of Trustees asking a variety of questions about this relationship.
-The time has come for another Newsline article to shed some light on this important subject.
+The question of just how Narcotics Anonymous relates to all other fellowships and organizations is one which may generate controversy within our fellowship.
+In spite of the fact that we have a stated policy of "cooperation, not affiliation" with outside organizations confusion remains.
+One such sensitive issue involves our relationship to the Fellowship of Alcoholics Anonymous.
+Letters have been received by the World Service Board of Trustees asking a variety of questions about this relationship.

-Narcotics Anonymous is modeled after, though not identical to, Alcoholics Anonymous.
-Nearly every NA community in existence has leaned to some degree on AA in the NA group's formative stages.
+Narcotics Anonymous is modeled after Alcoholics Anonymous.
+Nearly every NA community in existence has leaned to some degree on AA in its formative stages.
 Our relationship with that fellowship over the years has been very real and dynamic.
-Our fellowship itself sprang from the turmoil within AA over what to do with the addicts knocking on their door.
-So we will look at those roots for some perspective on our current relationship to AA.
+Our fellowship itself sprang from the turmoil within AA over what to do with the addicts knocking on its doors.
+We will look at our roots for some perspective on our current relationship to AA.

-Bill W., one of AA's co-founders, often said that one of AA's greatest strengths is its single-minded focus on one thing and one thing only.
-By limiting its primary purpose to carrying the message to alcoholics and avoiding all other activities, AA is able to do that one thing supremely well.
+Bill W, one of AA's co-founders, often said that one of AA's greatest strengths is its single-minded focus on one thing and one thing only.
+By limiting its primary purpose to carrying the message to alcoholics, and avoiding all other activities, AA is able to do that one thing supremely well.
 The atmosphere of identification is preserved by that purity of focus, and alcoholics get help.

 From very early on, AA was confronted by a perplexing problem: "What do we do with drug addicts?
 We want to keep our focus on alcohol so the alcoholic hears the message, but these addicts come in here talking about drugs, inadvertently weakening our atmosphere of identification."
-The steps were written, the Big Book was written--what were they supposed to do, rewrite it all?
+The steps were written, the Big Book was written-what were they supposed to do, rewrite it all?
 Allow the atmosphere of identification to get blurry so that no one got a clear sense of belonging?
 Kick these dying people back out into the streets?
 The problem must have been a tremendous one for them.

 When they finally studied the problem carefully and took a stand in their literature, the solution they outlined possessed their characteristic common sense and wisdom.
-They said that while they cannot accept addicts who are not alcoholics as members, they freely offer their steps and traditions for adaptation by any groups who wish to use them.
 They pledged their support in a spirit of "cooperation, not affiliation."
-This farsighted solution to a difficult problem paved the way for the development of the Narcotics Anonymous Fellowship.
+This farsighted solution to a difficult concern paved the way for the development of the Narcotics Anonymous Fellowship.

-But still the problem that they wished to avoid would have to be addressed by any group who tried to adapt those principles to drug addicts.
+But still, the problem that they wished to avoid would have to be addressed by any group that tried to adapt AA's program of recovery to drug addicts.
 How do you achieve the atmosphere of identification so necessary for surrender and recovery if you let all different kinds of addicts in?
 Can someone with a heroin problem relate to someone with an alcohol or marijuana or Valium problem?
 How will you ever achieve the unity that the First Tradition says is necessary for recovery?
 Our fellowship inherited a tough dilemma.